yxyzyxy/yxyzyxy.github.io/_pages/math.md

   <details>
     <summary>Abstract.</summary>

    Notes on complex representations of $GL(2, \mathbb F_q )$ using parabolic induction and the Principal Series representation.
+Currently being rewritten.
   </details>